solislemuslab/bioklustering/readme.md

 pip3 install -r requirements.txt
 ```

 Note that these requirements assume you are using Python 3.8.13.
+People can manage different python versions with [pyenv](https://github.com/pyenv/pyenv).
 A list of packages can be found in the `requirements.txt` file and is listed below:
 ```
 numpy~=1.22